Locoduino/ScheduleTable/README.md

 blinkLED.at(250,ledOff);
 ```

+Actions may be inserted at a date greater than the period by will not be processed until the period is changed so that the date is lower than or equal to the period.

 ## Starting a schedule table

 A schedule table must be started to process the actions.
 This is done by